Contractors Workers Comp Cost in 2026: Why No Online Number Fits Your Crew

 The spread between trades is enormous.
 A painting company paying $250K in payroll might pay $8,000/year for workers comp.
 A roofing company with the same payroll could pay $35,000+.
 The risk profile of each trade drives everything.

 And these are national averages — your state matters too.
-Colorado and Illinois have different rate structures, and some states like Ohio, Washington, and North Dakota run monopolistic state funds where you can only buy workers comp from the state.
+Colorado, Illinois, California, and Texas all have different rate structures, and some states like Ohio, Washington, and North Dakota run monopolistic state funds where you can only buy workers comp from the state.
+Workers comp is just one piece of your total cost — see our complete contractor insurance cost breakdown for the full picture including GL, commercial auto, and inland marine.

 Experience Modification Rate Explained